MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-optimization-scope.md

 You can define what Resource Scheduling Optimization optimizes, including resources, requirements, or bookings.

 Scope is the Resource Scheduling Optimization mechanism for defining the relevant inputs: resource requirements, resources, and existing resource bookings.
 It also includes the timeframes to be considered for optimization.
-Extensible scope leverages Dynamics 365 entity views, providing an easy and flexible way to define what to optimize (resource requirements, resources, and existing resource bookings).
+It leverages Dynamics 365 entity views, providing an easy and flexible way to define what to optimize (resource requirements, resources, and existing resource bookings).

 > [!IMPORTANT]
 > Scopes should be as small as possible.
 Resource Scheduling Optimization will be quicker and more effective if optimization requests contain few resources, requirements, bookings, and shorter range durations.
 Usually companies already have partitions that could be used for Resource Scheduling Optimization; for instance:
-> - Temporally defined: optimize technicians who work in the day separately from
+> - Temporal paritions: optimize technicians who work in the day separately from
     those who work at night.
-> - Geographically defined: neighborhoods, cities.
+> - Geographical partitions: neighborhoods, cities.
-> - Logically defined: support level, incident type.
+> - Logical partitions: support level, incident type.

-After opening the **Scheduling Optimization Scope** form, users can select existing system views or personal views (for which they have read permissions) from the Resource, Requirement, and Booking view drop-down menus.
+After opening the **Scheduling Optimization Scope** form, you can select existing system views or personal views (for which you have read permissions) from the Resource, Requirement, and Booking view drop-down menus.
 If a personal view is selected, it is shared with the Resource Scheduling Optimization application user and other users who have access to the scope.
 > [!div class="mx-imgBorder"]
 > ![Screenshot of the scheduling optimization scope.](media/92069616c79fb0f7fe9c4adc6683f50b.png)
 > [!div class="mx-imgBorder"]